Jack Trice: Background

 Trice was born in Hiram, Ohio, in 1902, the son of a former Buffalo Soldier, Green Trice.
 As a child, Trice was active in sports and demonstrated outstanding athletic skills.
 In 1918, Trice's mother sent him to Cleveland to live with an uncle.
 Trice attended East Technical High School, where he played football.
 In 1922, Trice followed five of his teammates, as well as his former high school coach, Sam Willaman, to Iowa State College in Ames, Iowa.

-On July 27, 1922, before his freshman year at Iowa State College and at the age of 20, Trice married Cora Mae Starland, who was 19.
-Starland was born in 1903 and graduated from high school in 1919.
-They both found jobs in order to support themselves through college.
+On July 27, 1922, before his freshman year at Iowa State College and at the age of 20, Trice married Cora Mae Starland, who was 15.
+She had lied on her marriage certificate.

 While attending Iowa State, Trice participated in track and football (primarily as a tackle).
 He majored in animal husbandry, with the desire to go to the South after graduation, and use his knowledge to help African-American farmers.
 Trice also was a member of Alpha Phi Alpha fraternity, and initiated through the Alpha Nu chapter (Drake and Iowa State University).

 On October 5, 1923, the night before his second college football game, Trice wrote the following in a letter on stationery at a racially segregated hotel in Minneapolis/St. Paul (the letter was later found in Trice's suit just before his funeral):

 My thoughts just before the first real college game of my life: The honor of my race, family & self is at stake.
 Everyone is expecting me to do big things.
 I will!
 My whole body and soul are to be thrown recklessly about the field tomorrow.
 Every time the ball is snapped, I will be trying to do more than my part.
 On all defensive plays I must break through the opponents' line and stop the play in their territory.
 Beware of mass interference.
 Fight low, with your eyes open and toward the play.
 Watch out for crossbucks and reverse end runs.
 Be on your toes every minute if you expect to make good.
 Jack.